sjjhsjjh/blender-driver/documents/backlog.md

 Backlog
 =======
 -   Covert radians to degrees in NumericPanel.
+Create animations with modulus for angular ones.

 -   Next video.